mrhan1993/Fooocus-API/README.md

 You can import it in [Swagger-UI](https://swagger.io/tools/swagger-ui/) editor.

+All the generation api support for response in PNG bytes directly when request's 'Accept' header is 'image/png'.

+All the generation api support async process by pass parameter `async_process`` to true.
+And then use query job api to retrieve progress and generation results.

 #### Text to Image
 > POST /v1/generation/text-to-image

 Alternative api for the normal image generation of Fooocus Gradio interface.

-Add support for response in PNG bytes directly when request's 'Accept' header is 'image/png'.

 #### Image Upscale or Variation
 > POST /v1/generation/image-upscale-vary